Quick Dashboard Creation¶

 -

-Unified monitoring components: Integrate data from different services, applications, and infrastructure to achieve unified monitoring;
+Unified monitoring components: Integrate data from different services, applications, and infrastructure for unified monitoring;

 -